Fuel gas

-Fuel gas is any one of a number of fuels that under ordinary conditions are gaseous.
-Most fuel gases are composed of hydrocarbons (such as methane or propane), hydrogen, carbon monoxide, or mixtures thereof.
-Such gases are sources energy that can be readily transmitted and distributed through pipes.
+Fuel gas is one of a number of fuels that under ordinary conditions are gaseous.
+Most fuel gases are composed of hydrocarbons (such as methane and propane), hydrogen, carbon monoxide, or mixtures thereof.
+Such gases are sources of energy that can be readily transmitted and distributed through pipes.

-Fuel gas is contrasted with liquid fuels and from solid fuels, although some fuel gases are liquefied for storage or transport (for example, autogas).
-While their gaseous nature has advantages, avoiding the difficulty of transporting solid fuel and the dangers of spillage inherent in liquid fuels, it also has limitation.
-It is possible for a fuel gas to be undetected and cause gas explosion.
+Fuel gas is contrasted with liquid fuels and solid fuels, although some fuel gases are liquefied for storage or transport (for example, autogas and liquified petroleum gas).
+While their gaseous nature has advantages, avoiding the difficulty of transporting solid fuel and the dangers of spillage inherent in liquid fuels, it also has limitations.
+It is possible for a fuel gas to be undetected and cause a gas explosion.
 For this reason, odorizers are added to most fuel gases.
 The most common type of fuel gas in current use is natural gas.

-Types
+Types of fuel gas

 There are two broad classes of fuel gases, based not on their chemical composition, but their source and the way they are produced: those found naturally, and those manufactured from other materials.